Tango Dancing Polyrhythm/Rubato Style

 Strict tempo versus rubato

 Strict tempo dancing means always stepping on musical beat.
 Rubato dancing means step timing drifts from beat, allowing dancers to more closely follow melody or higher rhythms of music.
-Man has discretion in choosing exact step timing with rubato dancing, so artistry involved and possible for man to be either good or bad rubato dancer.
-(In music, tempo rubato, Italian for "robbed time", means duration taken from one musical note or measure and given to another.)
+Leader has discretion in choosing exact step timing with rubato dancing, so artistry involved and possible for leader to be either good or bad rubato dancer.

 Ultimate goal is to convert more of music to movement than just fundamental beat, and to focus more on complexity in time (step timing, acceleration and thus force, change of force) than in space (step direction, distance).
 For example, if bandoneón or piano playing on beats 1-2.5-4 (332 timing), step to that rhythm rather than fundamental 1-2-3-4 beat.
 For voice/violin singing/playing legato (normal in tango, staccato is exception), then reflect melody in both timing of steps and changes of acceleration/deceleration (thus creating changing force against follower's body).
 Follower should feel her body being carried along in synchrony to waves of musical sound, which should create bodily pleasure in her.

-[Assumption here is that followers want to feel bodily pleasure from tactile sensations, both external tactile sensations due to embrace and changing pressure of leader's body against hers, and internal tactile sensations (proprioception, kinaesthesia) due to changing acceleration and position of her body in space.
+Assumption here is that followers want to feel bodily pleasure from tactile sensations, both external tactile sensations due to embrace and changing pressure of leader's body against hers, and internal tactile sensations (proprioception, kinaesthesia) due to changing acceleration and position of her body in space.
 In fact, many followers are not seeking bodily pleasure, but rather mental pleasure related to visual beauty of dance (as seen by either real or imagined spectators).
-That is, many dancers (both leaders and followers) focus primarily on visual sense, whereas my focus is primarily on tactile sense (plus auditory sense, of course, meaning music), with no concern for visual sense other than as tool to avoid colliding with other dancers.
+That is, many dancers (both leaders and followers) focus primarily on visual versus tactile sense (plus auditory sense, of course, meaning music).
 If leader focused on tactile sense and follower focused on visual sense, resulting dance almost certain to be unenjoyable for both partners.
-See "motives for tango dancing" section for more on this topic.]
+See "motives for tango dancing" section for more on this topic.

-Because steps not always on beat with rubato dancing, and exact step timing discretionary (depending on exactly which part of music man converts to movement and how he converts), synchronization of partners typically requires constant apilado embrace and parallel walking system, implying that only simple steps possible (forwards, backwards, sideways, plus diagonal combinations and pivots) and that woman "mirrors" rather than "follows" man.
-That is, timing, direction and speed of woman's step same as man's, like mirror image.
-Elimination of ochos and other non-mirror steps compensated for by complexity of step timing, so rubato dancing should not feel boring, provided woman pays attention to music.
-In general, more deeply woman feels music, more she will enjoy rubato dancing.
+Because steps not always on beat with rubato dancing, and exact step timing discretionary (depending on exactly which part of music leader converts to movement and how he converts), synchronization of partners typically requires constant apilado embrace and parallel walking system, implying that only simple steps possible and that follower "mirrors" leader, meaning timing, direction and speed of follower's step same as leader's, like mirror image.
+Elimination of complex steps compensated for by complexity of step timing, so rubato dancing should not feel boring, provided follower can appreciate leader's rubato conversion of music to movement.
+As previously noted, there is artistry involved in this conversion and artistic tastes differ, so follower failure to enjoy rubato tango dancing does not necessarily imply that either she or leader is incompetent.

-Another reason is that rubato dancing only works with followers whose sense of musicality is both strong and compatible with that of leader.
-Otherwise, leader's conversion of music to movement unlikely to create strong feeling of bodily pleasure in follower, and she will be bored and mystified.
-Follower must additionally be: (a) comfortable being pressed against man in apilado embrace—otherwise, she will miss subtlety of man's movements; (b) comfortable giving man total control of her body for duration of dance— otherwise, she will feel overly controlled; (c) willing to follow leader as he moves off-beat—otherwise, she will step too soon or too late, so as to remain on beat ("chasing beats"), and thereby lose synchronization with leader; (d) open-minded as to what constitutes good dancing—otherwise, despite any pleasure she felt while dancing, she will conclude dance was bad and man incompetent because off beat and no ochos; (e) able to cope with powerful bodily sensations aroused during dance—otherwise, she will panic.
-Only some women at typical milongas meet all these criteria, typically less than 20%, based on my experiences in late 2010's at milongas in USA and Europe.
-(My success rate was much higher, like above 95%, in San Francisco in the late 1990's, when partnering with older Argentine expats, many of whom had been listening to and dancing to tango music for over 50 years.)
-Lack of women capable of enjoying rubato dancing probably tends to discourage men from trying it.
-Corollary is that men who lead rubato style should also be able to lead strict tempo style, in case woman cannot enjoy former.
-Also possible to alternate between rubato and strict tempo style, in case woman enjoys both.
+Another reason is that rubato dancing only works with followers whose sense of musicality is compatible with that of leader.
+Otherwise, leader's conversion of music to movement unlikely to create strong feeling of bodily pleasure in follower, and she will be bored and confused.
+Follower must additionally be: (a) comfortable being pressed against leader in apilado embrace—otherwise, she will miss subtlety of leader's movements; (b) comfortable giving leader total control of her body for duration of dance— otherwise, she will feel overly controlled; (c) willing to follow leader as he moves off-beat—otherwise, she will step too soon or too late, so as to remain on beat ("chasing beats"), and thereby lose synchronization with leader; (d) open-minded as to what constitutes good dancing—otherwise, despite any pleasure she felt while dancing, she will conclude dance was bad and leader incompetent because off beat and no complex steps; (e) able to cope with powerful bodily sensations aroused during dance—otherwise, she will panic.
+Only some followers at typical milongas meet all these criteria, typically less than 20%, based on my experiences in late 2010's at milongas in USA and Europe.
+(My success rate was much higher, like above 95%, in San Francisco in the 1990's, when partnering with older Argentine expats, many of whom had been listening to and dancing to tango music for over 50 years.)
+Lack of followers capable of enjoying rubato dancing probably tends to discourage leaders from trying it.
+Corollary is that leaders who lead rubato style should also be able to lead strict tempo style, in case follower cannot enjoy former.
+Also possible to alternate between rubato and strict tempo style, in case follower enjoys both.

 In my actual practice of social tango dancing, I seldom directly use theory discussed in this document, but instead mostly "feel my way" to what works and what doesn't, then use theory to understand what I am doing, especially mistakes, so as to be more consistent in the future.
 Perhaps other leaders frustrated by limitations of strict tempo dancing and called to rubato dancing will find this document useful.
 More likely, they will first have to independently develop their own personal rubato style, and only then will my theoretical discussion make sense.